 In this example, we discuss how to create a free weekly planner excel template.

-Step 3: On line C3, use the Text formula as =TEXT(C2,”dddd”) which will extract the day associated with the date value under cell C2.
+Step 3: For line C3, use the Text formula in excel as =TEXT(C2,”dddd”), which will extract the day associated with the date value under cell C2.
 Drag this formula across D3 to I3 for getting the days associated with those dates present under D2 to I2.